 The new Government (restructured in February 2016) includes eight new ministers, five of whom are women.
 The average age of the new ministers in the restructured Cabinet then was only 38 years, with the youngest Minister Shamma bint Sohail Faris Al Mazrui, Minister of State for Youth Affairs being only 22 years old.

-Further, the youngest member of Federal National Council of 2015 was 33-year old Saeed Saleh Mezar Saeed Al Rumaithi from Abu Dhabi.
+Further, the age of the youngest member of Federal National Council of 2015, Saeed Saleh Mezar Saeed Al Rumaithi from Abu Dhabi was 33 years.